 Ispronicline (TC-1734) is a novel small molecule that we are developing as an oral treatment for conditions marked by cognitive impairment that afflict the elderly, including Alzheimer's disease and AAMI.
-In the fourth quarter of 2004, we began screening subjects for a Phase II clinical trial of ispronicline in AAMI.
-Earlier in 2004, we completed a Phase II clinical trial of ispronicline in 76 elderly persons with AAMI and a Phase II clinical trial in 40 elderly persons classified with MCI, a condition marked by cognitive impairment that is more severe than AAMI but less severe than Alzheimer's disease.
+We are currently conducting a Phase II clinical trial of ispronicline in AAMI.
+In 2004, we completed a Phase II clinical trial of ispronicline in 76 elderly persons with AAMI and a Phase II clinical trial in 40 elderly persons classified with MCI, a condition marked by cognitive impairment that is more severe than AAMI but less severe than Alzheimer's disease.
 We had previously evaluated ispronicline in 84 healthy volunteers in four Phase I clinical trials.